 Kinser’s expertise extended world-wide into offshore saltwater tournament fishing, transporting and “Supercharging” large offshore live bait (goggle-eye, pilchards, tuna, anchovy, whitebaits, etc.) and near shore C&R fishing tournament fishing along the Gulf Texas Coast and the Atlantic East Coast.
 Tournament Red fish, speckled trout, bone fish, bass, crappie, striper, catfish, bass, striper, crappie, catfish are species all have increased summer tournament survival dramatically because of supplemental oxygen administered by contestants all day on tournament boats, weigh-in holding tanks and live release boats.

 The Edge was the first turn-on-and-forget livewell oxygen-injection system that consistently delivered the correct amount of oxygen for all the catch in the livewell.
-The new oxygen technology was absolutely dependable, always worked and never failed in the most adverse summer conditions every summer… and if any bass tournament fisherman had a great day at a summer tournament on Lake Amistad near Del Rio, Texas in August, he could safely transport a limit of (5) 10 lb. bass.
-His limit could transported 7-8 hours (all day) in his 25 gallon boat livewell… and never give the dead fish punishment penalty a second thought.
+The new oxygen technology (life support system) was absolutely dependable, always worked and never failed in the most adverse summer conditions every summer… and if any bass tournament fisherman had a great day at a summer tournament on Lake Amistad near Del Rio, Texas in August, he could safely transport a limit of (5) 10 lb. bass.
+His limit transported 7-8 hours (all day) in his 25-gallon boat livewell… and never give the dead fish punishment penalty a second thought.
 His fish would be fine, well oxygenated at weigh-in.
 How many times daily does a tournament stop fishing, look in the livewell and hope he doesn’t see a fish floating?
 You know the routine.